BayLab/MarineGenomics2022/docs/02-Week2.md

 > Do each of the following tasks from your current directory using a single
 > `ls` command for each:
 >
-> 1. List all of the files in `/usr/bin` that start with the letter 'c'.
+> 1. List all of the files in `/usr/bin` that start with the letter 'c'
-> 2. List all of the files in `/usr/bin` that contain the letter 'a'.
+> 2. List all of the files in `/usr/bin` that contain the letter 'a'
-> 3. List all of the files in `/usr/bin` that end with the letter 'o'.
+> 3. List all of the files in `/usr/bin` that end with the letter 'o'
 >
 > Bonus: List all of the files in `/usr/bin` that contain the letter 'a' or the
-> letter 'c'.
+> letter 'c'
 >
 > Hint: The bonus question requires a Unix wildcard that we haven't talked about
 > yet.
 Try searching the internet for information about Unix wildcards to find